aaronbloomfield/pdr/tutorials/01-intro-unix/virtual-box.md

 - At this point, you can transfer files back and forth.
 - Be careful not to accidentally delete all your files through the mount point!.

+We have had various reports that this has not worked out so well (we have not had a chance to verify this yet), so proceed with caution!

+VirtualBox also provides an Automounter, which sort of works.
+This will mount the files into /media/ and appends a suffix of 'sf_' to your folder name.
+But then there will be permissioning issues; to fix those issues, you need to run: `sudo adduser student vboxsf`, followed by a logout and then a login.

 [Dropbox](http://dropbox.com) may be the easiest way to sync files between your virtual machine and your host machine.
 To install: